-(Last Updated on : 22/07/2014)
+(Last Updated on : 29/03/2017)

 Pehlwani or Kushti is a popular style of Indian wrestling that was developed during the Mughal period.
 Pehlwani is a fusion and combination of Varzesh-e Bastani of Persian origin and malla-yuddha of Indian origin.

 Origin of Pehlwani

 .
 Malla Yuddha is even described in the Malla Purana, a treatise formed in the 13th century.
 During the Mughal invasion in Indian in the 16th century, Malla Yuddha underwent a complete transformation as the Central Asian Mughals promoted Persian customs and culture.
 Malla Yuddha was hugely influenced by Mongolian and Persian (Varzesh-e Bastani) form of wrestling and thus Pehlwani was created.
-It was gradually developed by the various instructors and practitioners.
+The various instructors and practitioners gradually developed it.

-History of Pehlwani
+History of Pehlwani in India

 There were several great and renowned wrestlers in India, like Ghulam Muhammad, popularly known as Gama Pehlwan

+, and Jatindra Charan Guha, famous as Gobar Goho, who brought the country international recognition in wrestling.
 In the IV Asian Games or Jakarta Games, India reached the summit of glory as all the 7 Pehlwans received medals, including 12 medals in freestyle wrestling and Greco-Roman wrestling.
 Again at the Commonwealth Games, conducted at Kingston, Jamaica, all of the 8 Indian wrestlers received medals for their outstanding performances.
 By 1960s, the country was ranked amongst the top 8 wrestling nations in the world.
 Due to their glorious history in wrestling, India hosted the World Wrestling Championships in New Delhi

-Development of Pehlwani
+Development of Pehlwani in India

 The practitioners of Pehlwani nowadays incorporate various Asian martial art styles in their training routine like including the grappling aspects of Jujutsu and Judo.
 The conditioning and sparring techniques of Pehlwani have been introduced into various aspects of Shoot Wrestling and Catch Wrestling, including the derivative systems.
 These also incorporate numerous throws, takedowns and submissions of Pehlwani.

-Training of Pehlwani
+Training of Pehlwani in India

 The practitioners of Pehlwani undertake intense and rigid training programmes in order to achieve expertise in the sport.
 Hard core physical training, known as Vyayam, develops muscle and increases body mass and flexibility.
 It also enhances and builds body strength and stamina for the fights.
 Various aspects of Yoga are also incorporated in the training routine.
-Exercises like Shirshasana

 are also used in training the wrestlers.
 Sawari is a technique where the practitioner trains by using another person's bodyweight to increase resistance to the exercises.

 The training routines of Pehlwani also includes various weight training exercises that utilises devices like-

-* The Nal, which is a hollow stone cylinder with a handle inside.
+1. The Nal, which is a hollow stone cylinder with a handle inside.

-* The Gar Nal (neck weight) is a circular stone ring wrapped around the neck to add resistance to Dands and Bethaks.
+2. The Gar Nal (neck weight) is a circular stone ring wrapped around the neck to add resistance to Dands and Bethaks.

-* The Gada (mace) is perhaps the most popular as it is associated with Lord Hanuman.
-The Gada, used for exercise, is a heavy round stone attached to the end of a meter-long bamboo stick.
+4. The Gada, used for exercise, is a heavy round stone attached to the end of a meter-long bamboo stick.

 The training regimens also comprises of Dhakulis that involves twisting rotations, log pulling, rope climbing and running.
 Body massage is considered a vital part of the exercise regimen.